 To claim indirect costs, the Contractor must have a current approved indirect cost rate agreement established with the applicable federal agency.
 A copy of the most recent indirect cost rate shall be submitted to ADHS with the signed Agreement.
-If the applicant organization does not have an approved indirect cost rate agreement, costs normally identified as indirect costs (overhead costs) can be budgeted and identified as direct costs.
+Indirect cost percentage cannot exceed the current ADHS rate.
+If the applicant organized does not have an approved indirect cost rate agreement, costs normally identified as indirect costs (overhead costs) can be budgeted and identified as direct costs.

-4.1.2.
-Inventory
+4.1.2 Inventory